fermi-lat/doc/scons.rst

 or, from anywhere
 ::

-  scons -C <absolute path to ScienceTools package> --site-dir=../SConsShared/site_scons --help
+  scons -C <absolute-path-to-ScienceTools-package> --site-dir=../SConsShared/site_scons --help

 Some useful options
 -------------------